HMS Hermione (1782): Mutiny

-Three warrant officers survived: the mutineers refrained from killing the gunner and carpenter because they were considered useful to the ship, and Southcott the master was spared so he could navigate.
+Three warrant officers survived: the mutineers refrained from killing the gunner and carpenter because they were considered useful to the ship, and Southcott, the master, was spared so he could navigate.
 Southcott lived to be a key witness, along with Casey, who was also spared, and their eyewitness accounts and testimony were critical to the trials of many of the mutineers.
 Three petty officers joined the mutiny together with one midshipman, Surgeon's Mate Cronin, and Master's Mate Turner.

 Fearing retribution for their actions, the mutineers decided to navigate the ship toward Spanish waters.
 One reason the master's life was spared was that Turner could not navigate the ship properly without his help.
-The Hermione sailed to La Guaira, where the mutineers handed the ship over to the Spanish authorities.
+Hermione sailed to La Guaira, where the mutineers handed the ship over to the Spanish authorities.
 The mutineers claimed they had set the officers adrift in a small boat, as had happened in the mutiny on the Bounty some eight years earlier.
 The Spanish gave the mutineers just 25 dollars each in return, and presented them with the options of joining the Spanish colonial army, heavy labour, or being employed in refitting their ship.
-The Spaniards took Hermione into service under the name Santa Cecilia; her crew included 25 of her former crew, who remained under Spanish guard.
+The Spaniards took Hermione into service under the name Santa Cecilia; her crew included 25 of the former seamen, who remained under Spanish guard.

 Only one of the small detachment of marines on board participated in the mutiny.
 While the half-dozen remaining were too outnumbered and taken by surprise to fulfill their role of shipboard police and oppose the mutineers, they remained under the leadership of a sergeant and insisted on being treated as prisoners of war by the Spanish authorities.
 The marines were accordingly exchanged six months later, along with the surviving warrant officers.
 HMS Valiant later captured some of the mutineers on a French privateer, Petite Magicienne.